 Cambridge National in Sport Science

 Students receive five lessons a fortnight – a mixture of practical and theory.
 Groups are usually around 20-25 in number and are mixed ability and mixed gender.
-The OCR certificate covers a very similar course content as the GCSE but is assessed in a different way.
-The PE staff will be happy to provide advice and guidance over which is the best course for a specific student.
+The OCR certificate covers a very similar course content as the GCSE but is assessed differently.
+The PE staff will be happy to provide advice and guidance on which is the best course for a specific student.

 Key Stage 5

 Core PE is offered as an enrichment activity in the Sixth Form on Wednesday P5.
-Students opt to attend and participate in a number of different activities depending on the facilities and staff available.
+Students opt to attend and participate in several different activities depending on the facilities and staff available.

-Students receive 8 hour long lessons per fortnight.
+Students receive 8 hour-long lessons per fortnight.
 These lessons are mostly taught in the Sixth Form Centre.
-The lessons are split between two or three members of the of PE staff, all responsible for certain areas of the course.
+The lessons are split between two or three members of the PE staff, all responsible for certain areas of the course.